TylerJSimpson/machine_learning_zoomcamp/week_2/README.md

 * `RMSE = √( 1/m * ∑( (g(Xᵢ) - yᵢ)²	 , i=[1,m] ) )`
 * `g(Xᵢ)` is the prediction for `Xᵢ`.
 * `yᵢ` is the actual value.
+* essentially you take the squared difference between the prediction and actual targets (squared error).
+Then you get the average of those values (mean square error).
+Then you take the square root (root mean square error).

 The lower the RMSE, the more accurate the model is.